-Losartan is one of the most frequently prescribed medications in the United States with over 51 million prescriptions written each year.
+Losartan is one of the most frequently prescribed medications in the United States.
+In 2021, there were more than 55 million prescriptions.
 Sold under the brand name Cozaar, it is commonly used to treat high blood pressure in adults.
 The medication comes in strengths of 25mg, 50mg, and 100mg, usually as a tablet.

 Generally, Losartan is used for treating high blood pressure (hypertension).
 However, it may also be used for several less common conditions including:

-- Lowering the chance of stroke in patients with left ventricular hypertrophy (LVH)
+- Lowering the chance of stroke in patients with left ventricular hypertrophy (LVH), according to Am J Cardiovasc Drugs.[2]

 - To slow the worsening of diabetic kidney disease in patients with Type 2 diabetes who have or had high blood pressure